Rajpratik71/Mininet-wiki/Monitoring-and-Tracing.md

 with `bcc`/EBPF) and correlating it with packet received events (which could be something like `net:netif_rx`, but I should look into this more to be absolutely sure.)

+### Other Monitoring

+There are a wealth of additional monitoring options; depending on the experiment these may be important output signals that could potentially be used to evaluate when a particular condition (which could be a network invariant) holds during an experiment.

 #### Queue depth